mnylc/mnylc.github.io/_posts/jobs/2017-04-20-GERMAN-COPY-CATALOGER--FULL-TIME-LEO-BAECK-INSTITUTE-LIBRARY-NEW-YORK.markdown

 layout: post
 title:  "German Copy Cataloger - full time  - Leo Baeck Institute Library, New York"
 date:   2017-04-20
 excerpt: "The Leo Baeck Institute, located at the Center for Jewish History (15 West 16th Street, New York), is seeking a full time German Copy Cataloger.
 The Leo Baeck Institute is devoted to preserving the history of German-speaking Jews.
-Its 80,000-volume library and extensive archival and art collections represent the most significant repository of primary source material and scholarship on German-speaking Jewish communities.
-It is one of five partner organizations at the Center for Jewish History.
-For more information about the Leo Baeck Institute, please visit our website at [http://www.lbi.org](http://www.lbi.org)"
+Its 80,000-volume library and extensive archival and art collections represent the most..."
 tag: job
 ---